chanzuckerberg/single-cell-curation/schema/5.2.0/schema.md

 This includes names, emails, or other PII for researchers or curators involved in the data generation and submission.

 #### *Note on types*
 The types below are python3 types.
-Note that a python3 `str` is a sequence of Unicode code points, which is stored null-terminated and UTF-8-encoded by anndata.
+Note that a python3 `str` is a sequence of Unicode code points, which is stored null-terminated and UTF-8-encoded by AnnData.

 ## `X` (Matrix Layers)